madebydawid/madebydawid.github.io/_posts/2024-11-04-devops-labs-landing-page.md

 Here, I’ve outlined each project briefly, with links to detailed posts for those interested in learning more.
-And to my GitHub where the solutions are presented.
+Link to my GitHub where the solutions are presented is also available [here](https://github.com/madebydawid/devops-labs).

 There will also be individual posts going into more detail about each tool/project and my thoughts, challenges and what I learned from each and one of them.